 When New York City native George Kingsman’s 11-year-old Pug, Lily, began regularly limping around after each of her many naps, her veterinarian suggested a food change: senior-plus formula.
 “I transitioned to senior-plus food.
 She lost weight and, even better, her joint stiffness subsided within weeks,” says Kingsman.

-Dr. Trisha Joyce, veterinarian of BluePearl Veterinary Partners, says that Lily’s quick improvement was probably due to both the weight reduction and the special supplements in senior-plus food.
-Below, Joyce weighs in on the special nutritional needs of dogs in their golden years.
+Dr. Trisha Joyce, a veterinarian of BluePearl Veterinary Partners, says that Lily’s quick improvement was probably due to weight reduction and the special supplements in senior-plus food.
+Below, Joyce weighs in on the unique nutritional needs of dogs in their golden years.

 Recognizing the Signs of Aging in Your Dog

 The changes your dog is experiencing right now affect it in many ways.
-You may notice that your dog could have a dull, dry coat and flaky skin, declining activity or weight gain, decreased immune system response, more frequent intestinal problems, joint stiffness and a loss of lean muscle mass.
-Experts believe that senior dogs may require fewer calories, but to address special mature concerns, your pooch still needs high-quality protein and carefully balanced nutrients.
+You may notice that your dog could have a dull, dry coat and flaky skin, declining activity or weight gain, decreased immune system response, more frequent intestinal problems, joint stiffness, and a loss of lean muscle mass.
+Experts believe that senior dogs may require fewer calories, but to address particular mature concerns, your dog still needs high-quality protein and carefully balanced nutrients.

 Why Do Nutritional Considerations Change as Dogs Age?

 “One of the more preventable problems for older dogs is probably weight gain,” says Joyce.
 “Like humans, dogs become more sedentary as they age, and their caloric needs decrease.”